CloudsWeight/Casino/README.md

 # Casino
-Focused on OOP and Agile techniques to create casino games woth functions from scratch.
+Focused on OOP and Agile techniques to create casino games with functions/classes from scratch.
 Current game design is a craps table with 10 players.

 # Basic Usage
 Copy casino folder to computer, run the craps.py script to see basic example.
 The current automation is to have all players bet a random sum of money on hard 12.